 Crisis or Opportunity?

 She was easily admitted to some competitive institutions.
-At two, she was also accepted into a rigorous major.
+She was also accepted into a rigorous major at two of them.
 Three public universities invited her into their honors program.
 A couple of colleges gave her extremely generous aid packages.
 It was excruciating to turn these down in favor of a four-year school close to home, which allowed her to commute.
 But, in the end, that's what she chose to do.

 Deep in her heart, I believe she knew she wasn't ready to live on her own.
 There is no shame in that either.